Schloss Porcia: History

-After the Salamanca dynasty had become extinct in 1620, the local patrician Widmann family acquired the castle and in 1662 assigned it to Prince John Ferdinand, Count of Porcia, at this time minister of the Habsburg emperor Leopold I. His descendants added Baroque elements to the façade in the 18th century, while the adjacent park was laid out in the 19th century.
+After the Salamanca dynasty had become extinct in 1620, the local patrician Widmann family acquired the castle and in 1662 assigned it to Prince Johann-Ferdinand von Porcia, at this time minister of the Habsburg emperor Leopold I. His descendants added Baroque elements to the façade in the 18th century, while the adjacent park was laid out in the 19th century.

-Not until 1918 did the Porcia family sell the castle to Baron Klinger von Klingerstorff.
+Not until 1918 did the Princes of Porcia sell the castle to Baron Klinger von Klingerstorff.
 In 1951 it became a property of the Spittal municipality and accessible to the public.
 The famous arcaded courtyard houses several Lombard-Italian sculptures and since 1961 serves as a venue for the annual Komödienspiele Porcia theatre festival.
 Furthermore, the castle houses a museum for local history and is the site of several concerts and chorus recitals.

 Porcia Castle is notorious for the ghost of the White Lady Katharina of Ortenburg-Salamanca, who is said to be guilty of remorselessness towards her subjects and cursed to haunt the rooms of the castle.